Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-Suppose that upstream the kicker we pick a Lorentz coordinates in the lab frame.
-Then, an instant after entering the magnetic field, the electron velocity changes of the infinitesimal value $d\vec{v}$ along the $y$-axis.
-At this first step, Eq.(\ref{DDDE1}) allows us to express the differential $d\vec{v}$ through the differential $dt$ in the Lorentz coordinate system assigned upstream the kicker.
-If clock synchronization is fixed, this is equivalent to the application of the absolute time convention.
-In order to keep Lorentz coordinates in the lab frame, as discussed before, we need to perform a clock resynchronization by introducing an infinitesimal time shift.
-The simplest case is when the kick angle $\theta_k$ is very small, and we evaluate transformations, working only up to the order $(\theta_k \gamma)^2$.
-The restriction to this order provides an essential simplicity of calculations in our case of interest for two reasons.
-First, relativistic correction to compositions of non-collinear velocity increments does not appear in this expansion order, but only in the order $(\gamma \theta_k)^3$.
-Second, the time dilation appears in the highest order we use.
-Thus, Eq.(\ref{DDDE1}) allows us to express the small velocity change $\Delta\vec{v}$ after the kick in the initial Lorentz coordinates system, and to perform clock resynchronization only downstream the kicker.
-Therefore, after the kick we can consider the composition of two Lorentz boosts along the perpendicular $x$ and $z$ directions.
-The first boost imparts the velocity $v\theta_k\vec{e}_y$ to the electron along the $y$-axis and the second boost imparts the additional velocity $- (v\theta_k^2/2)\vec{e}_z$ along the $z$ axis, while the restriction to second order assures that the boosts commute.
+Suppose that, upstream of the kicker, we choose a Lorentz coordinate system in the lab frame.
+Immediately after the electron enters the magnetic field, its velocity changes by an infinitesimal amount $d\vec{v}$ along the $y$-axis.
+At this initial stage, Eq.~(\ref{DDDE1}) allows us to express the differential $d\vec{v}$ in terms of the differential $dt$ within the Lorentz coordinate system defined upstream of the kicker.
+If clock synchronization is fixed, this corresponds to adopting the absolute time convention.
+To maintain Lorentz coordinates in the lab frame—as discussed previously—we must perform a clock resynchronization by introducing an infinitesimal time shift.
+The simplest case arises when the kick angle $\theta_k$ is very small, allowing us to work up to second-order terms in $(\theta_k \gamma)^2$.
+This restriction greatly simplifies the calculations for two reasons.
+First, relativistic corrections due to the composition of non-collinear velocity increments only appear at order $(\gamma \theta_k)^3$ and can therefore be neglected.
+Second, time dilation effects also enter only at higher orders.
+Thus, Eq.~(\ref{DDDE1}) enables us to express the small velocity change $\Delta\vec{v}$ due to the kick in the initial Lorentz coordinate system and defer clock resynchronization until after the kicker.
+Consequently, the post-kick motion can be described as a composition of two Lorentz boosts in the perpendicular $y$ and $z$ directions.
+The first boost imparts a velocity $v\theta_k\vec{e}_y$ along the $y$-axis, while the second applies an additional velocity $- (v\theta_k^2/2)\vec{e}_z$ along the $z$ axis.
+The second-order approximation ensures that the two boosts commute.

+To maintain a Lorentz coordinate system in the lab frame after the electron receives a transverse kick, a resynchronization of clocks is required.
+In this context, operations involving the rule clock structure in the lab frame can be interpreted as a change of variables governed by the transformation in Eq. (\ref{GGT3}):